 - Oil-based adhesive - a type of varnish with a faster drying time

 - Metallic powders - used instead of gold leaf.

 Gilding is an ancient art that does require some skill.
 If you don't feel up to the challenge, it is possible to find all-in-one products to transform your woodwork with a simple lick of paint!

 Using varnish to protect your wooden surfaces

-Varnish is a very easy product to maintain; it is a protective product that allows you to preserve the appearance of the wood.
+There are many different products used to revive or protect an old piece of wooden furniture.
+Varnish is a very easy long-lasting product; it is a protective product that allows you to preserve the appearance of bare wood.
 As with all other wood protection products, it is the surface type that will determine your choice of varnish.

 Types of varnish

 Go for a wax finish satin varnish for warm tones.
 A clear matte varnish will be perfect if you're only looking for protection, while a coloured varnish will give a light and natural tone while protecting the wood.